luojiahai/luojiahai.github.io/docs/index.md

     details: I work in software development and site reliability engineering.
 I'm currently working hard for a living.
   - icon: ⚡
     title: Fun fact
     details: I like eating, cooking, and grocery shopping.
+I can do complex computation in my mind.
   - icon: 📫
     title: How to reach me
     details: 'Email: luo[at]jiahai.co'